Darshini-Parikh93/pri-fidoiot/demo/owner/README.md

   Docker default: ./serviceinfo/sample-svi.csv

+- `max.owner.svi.mtu.size`

+  Maximum MTU Size for ServiceInfo that owner can send to the owner.
+  If not set, default MTU size of 1300 bytes will be used for ServiceInfo transfers to owner.

+  Default value: 1300 bytes

 # Enabling Remote Access to DB

 Remote access to H2 Sample Storage DB has been disabled by default.
 Enabling the access creates a security hole in the system which makes it vulnerable to Remote Code Execution.